 It prevents 90% of sun spots, wrinkles, and saggy skin!

 It is sold everywhere (yet only one in ten Americans actually use it daily.)

-Scientific study shows that compared to OTC (over-the-counter) ingredients like antioxidants, hyaluronic acid, and the "skin lightening" hydroquinone, sunscreen is the most effective anti-aging preventative ingredient in skincare products.
+Scientific study shows that compared to OTC (over-the-counter) ingredients like antioxidants, hyaluronic acid, and the "skin lightening" hydroquinone, sunscreen is the most effective anti-aging preventative in skincare products.